cbslneu/physioview/docs/contribute.rst

 Contribute
 ==========

-Thank you for your interest in contributing to HeartView.
+Thank you for your interest in contributing to PhysioView.
 We welcome and encourage contributions from the community, and your help is greatly appreciated.
 Before you start contributing, please read and follow these guidelines to ensure a smooth and collaborative process.

 ---------------
 Getting Started